aja-video/colorbox-demos/cpp-qt/README.md

 See the top of [Librarian/dialog.cpp](Librarian/dialog.cpp) for comments on the implementation.

 #### Updates
+**03/31/2022** - Added Calibration API, and update DynamicFrameLoad to demonstrate it.

 **09/09/2022** - Converted this documentation into markdown.
 Split the document up, some of it is now in the root level [README.md](../README.md)

 **08/11/2022** - Added Librarian demo and updated doc with more info.